Guido Bonino (co-founder)

 Andrea Moresco is a PhD student at the Scuola Normale Superiore of Pisa.
 His research focuses on Spinoza, Marx and political philosophy.

-Eugenio Petrovich is a PostDoc at the University of Siena.
+Eugenio Petrovich is Assistant Professor (Rtd-A) in philosophy of science at the University of Turin.
 In his research he applies scientometrics to the study of philosophy and economics.

 PROJECTS: History of late analytic philosophy